 The isle of Islay has always been highly regarded as the ultimate capital of Scotch Whisky.
 Whisky enthusiasts from around the world are known to make the pilgrimage to the island every year off the west coast of Scotland.
-Being the fifth largest isle in the country with 10 operating distilleries on the island itself, it is most famous for its Islay malt whiskies that are often associated with a distinct peaty and smoky flavour.
-Aside from the two young distilleries, Kilchoman and Ardnahoe, the remaining eight distilleries located in Islay are prominently known as top tier malt whisky producers amongst more than 150 distilleries in Scotland, of which Laphroaig and Bowmore often being regarded as legendary, if not the best.
+Being the fifth largest isle in the country with 10 operating distilleries on the island itself, it is most famous for its Islay malt whiskies that are often associated with a distinct peaty and smoky flavor.
+Aside from the two young distilleries, Kilchoman and Ardnahoe, the remaining eight distilleries located in Islay are prominently known as top-tier malt whisky producers amongst more than 150 distilleries in Scotland, of which Laphroaig and Bowmore often being regarded as legendary, if not the best.

 What factors contribute to the unique taste of Islay whisky?

 Contrary to popular belief, smoky whiskies are not unique to Islay.
 There are many distilleries that also produce peaty whiskies across Scotland, as well as across the world in regions such as India, Taiwan and Japan.

 To make malt whisky and achieve the signature tasting note, high-quality raw barley is soaked in water before being fully dried to undergo germination.
 During the drying process, peat is used instead of normal wood for its thicker, slower burning smoke, giving off a smoky aroma.
 Nowadays to avoid this labor-intensive process and resolve the issue of not having a local peat source, any distillery can create peated whiskies as they wish.